menacit/virt_base_course/resources/lab/README.md

 ### Reviewing application setting variables
-Configuration options of the lab application can be tweaked by modifying environment variables.
-For a complete list of options, review the initial documentation section of "mixologyfy.py".
+Configuration options of the lab application, such as the HTML template file path, can be tweaked by modifying/setting environment variables.
+For a complete list of options, review the initial documentation/comment section in "mixologyfy.py".

 ### Vagrant and working directory